| | |

 • LHN – left-hand needle

-• M1 – make a stitch by picking up yarn before next stitch and knitting into the back of made loop.
+• M1 – make a stitch by picking up yarn before the next stitch and knitting into the the back of the made loop.

 • P – purl